DanMedinaGH/IT_portfolio/docs/portfolio/troubleshooting/ticketing_system/jira_setup.md

 ![Jira Impact](./assets/images/jira_impact.png)

 Depending on the urgency and impact, Jira will assign a priority to the ticket.
-The below matrix is what is typically used to assign priority.
+The below matrix is what's typically used to assign priority.

 ![Urgency Impact Priority Matrix](./assets/images/urgency_impact_priority_matrix.png)